 Historically, we have generated revenues from sales of display drivers for large-sized applications, display drivers for mobile handsets and display drivers for consumer electronics products.
-In addition, our product portfolio includes operational amplifiers, timing controllers, touch controller ICs, TFT-LCD television and monitor semiconductor solutions, LCOS microdisplay solutions, power management ICs, CMOS image sensors, 3D sensing solution, wafer level optics products, ASIC service and IP licensing.
+In addition, our product portfolio includes operational amplifiers, timing controllers, touch controller ICs, LCOS microdisplay solutions, power management ICs, CMOS image sensors, 3D sensing solution, ultra-low power smart sensing, wafer level optics products, and ASIC service.

-Revenues from large-sized application totaled \$260.5 million in 2018, an increase of 15.9% year-over-year, representing 36.0% of our total revenues, as compared to 32.8% in 2017.
-The strong year-over-year growth was primarily driven by the market's 4K TV demands and our Chinese panel customers' continued ramping of new LCD fabs.
-Revenues from small and medium-sized applications totaled \$325.7 million in 2018, an increase of 6.8% year-over-year, representing 45.0% of our total revenues, as compared to 44.5% in 2017.
-Combing TDDI and traditional discrete smartphone driver, sales into mobile handsets application in this segment declined 1.2% in 2018 attributed to the notably decreased shipment of the traditional driver IC as the market is being quickly replaced by TDDI and AMOLED, yet Himax only made a small amount of shipment for TDDI in 2018 when we suffered from foundry capacity shortage.
-In 2018, display drivers for consumer electronics applications increased 11.5% mainly due to the significant year-over-year growth of automotive business but offset by the decline of our tablet and other consumer electronics businesses.
-Revenues from non-driver products totaled \$137.4 million in 2018, a decrease of 11.6% year-over-year, representing 19.0% of our total revenues, as compared to 22.7% a year ago.
-The year-over-year decrease was due mainly to receive a reimbursement from a certain customer totaling \$13.3 million booked in 2017 in relation to the AR goggle business.
-Excluding \$13.3 million, the year-over-year decrease was 3.3%.
+Revenues from large-sized application totaled \$237.3 million in 2019, a decrease of 8.9% year-over-year, representing 35.3% of our total revenues, as compared to 36.0% in 2018.
+The year-over-year decrease was primarily from panel makers' ongoing inventory correction driven by weak TV demand and industry-wide oversupply.
+Revenues from small and medium-sized applications totaled \$307.4 million in 2019, a decrease of 5.6% year-over-year, representing 45.8% of our total revenues, as compared to 45.0% in 2018.
+Combing TDDI and traditional discrete smartphone driver, sales into mobile handsets application in this segment increased 2.4% in 2019 attributed to the TDDI shipment for smartphone close to double as our fulfillment was capped in 2018 by capacity constraint.
+In 2019, display drivers for consumer electronics applications decreased 9.8% mainly due to the decline of automotive business as automotive sales worldwide declined sharply since fourth quarter of 2018 over worries of economic slowdown and trade conflicts, as well as the decline of the tablet and other consumer electronics businesses.
+Revenues from non-driver products totaled \$127.1 million in 2019, a decrease of 7.5% year-over-year, representing 18.9% of our total revenues, as compared to 19.0% a year ago.